singlestore-labs/demo-real-time-analytics-on-operational-data/README.md

 ![Preview](assets/preview.png)

-The app demonstrates the performance difference between SingleStore and PostgreSQL in real-time analytics on operational data.
-It is a demo application built using the SingleStore Free Dev image and a PostgreSQL image.
+The app demonstrates the performance difference between SingleStore, MySQL and PostgreSQL in real-time analytics on operational data.
+It is a demo application built using the SingleStore Free Dev image, a MySQL image, and a PostgreSQL image.

 ## Getting Started